filipegoncalves/rust-config/README.md

 - [X] Enforce the rules for arrays.
 Arrays are homogeneous and can only hold scalar values

 # Contributing
 Contributions will be greatly appreciated.
-I am currently in the process of rewriting the parser using [nom](https://github.com/Geal/nom), so I'd advice against any pull requests that change the parser or the grammar until the new parser is fully written, tested and in use.
+Feel free to reach out on Gitter or IRC.
+I'm Fill on irc.mozilla.org.
+You can find me on #rust and #rust-config.

 I am relatively new to Rust, and as such, there is probably a lot of room for improvement on the library design and code quality.
 I started this project to learn the language.
 So, feel free to fix anything that you think may be wrong.